Warp-To-Me/Waitlist_Dev/Waitlist_Dev/readme.md

-EVE Online Waitlist Utility
+# EVE Online Waitlist Utility
 This is a starter project for your EVE Online waitlist utility, built with Python and Django.
-It's designed to be modular, as you requested, and provides the foundation for all the features you described.
+It's designed to be modular, and provides the foundation for all the features an Incursion community might want.

-Project Structure
+## Project Structure
-Your project is organized into a main project folder (eve_waitlist) and several modular "apps":
+### This project is organized into a main project folder (eve_waitlist) and several modular "apps":

-/eve_waitlist/: This is the main Django project folder. settings.py: This is your most important configuration file.
+/eve_waitlist/: This is the main Django project folder.

+settings.py: This is your most important configuration file.
 I have set it up to use MySQL and included placeholders for your ESI app credentials. urls.py: The main URL router for the entire project.

-/esi_auth/: A Django app to handle all ESI (OAuth) authentication. views.py: Contains the logic to redirect users to the EVE SSO login page and handle the callback to authenticate them and create their user accounts.
+/esi_auth/: A Django app to handle all ESI (OAuth) authentication.

+views.py: Contains the logic to redirect users to the EVE SSO login page and handle the callback to authenticate them and create their user accounts.

-/waitlist/: A Django app for the core waitlist functionality. models.py: Defines your database tables (models) for things like Waitlist, ShipFit, and EveCharacter. fit_parser.py: A stub file where you'll build your fit parsing and validation logic.
+/waitlist/: A Django app for the core waitlist functionality.

+models.py: Defines your database tables (models) for things like Waitlist, ShipFit, and EveCharacter. fit_parser.py: A stub file where you'll build your fit parsing and validation logic.

 /fleet_admin/: A Django app to configure the admin backend. admin.py: This file tells the Django admin site how to display your models.
-This is where you'll empower your Fleet Commanders (FCs) to approve/deny fits. manage.py: The main script you'll use to run your web server and manage the project. requirements.txt: A list of the Python packages you'll need.
+This is where you'll empower your Fleet Commanders (FCs) to approve/deny fits. manage.py: The main script you'll use to run your web server and manage the project.

+requirements.txt: A list of the Python packages you'll need.

-How to Get Started
+## How to Get Started
-Create your ESI Application:
+### Create your ESI Application:
 Go to the EVE Online Developers Portal.
 Create a new application.
 Set the "Callback URL" to http://127.0.0.1:8000/auth/callback/ for local development.